 However, there are significant limitations.
 Urban soils are often degraded from lack of care and contaminated with a variety of toxins from industrial processes, with heavy metal toxins often of highest concern.
 Dealing with these issues is expensive and time-consuming, usually requiring contaminated soils to be capped or scraped away and replaced.
 Often, large areas are simply considered unusable, exacerbating the food desert problem and leaving few opportunities for substantial gardening projects to get started.

-Greenleaf Communities is initiating new research projects aimed at building a set of tools for stabilizing and remediating urban soils to the point at which they can be put to productive use.
+Greenleaf Communities is initiating research projects aimed at building a set of tools for stabilizing and remediating soils to the point at which they can be put to productive use.
 Designed and led by academic researchers from the Ohio State University, Indiana University, Purdue University and others, our research is already demonstrating the many benefits of connecting smart soil management science to social and environmental concerns.
 Working “from the ground up,” Greenleaf finds the best ways to generate true, lasting solutions to these issues by addressing the causes at their most basic levels rather than treating their symptoms.
 We convene soil and human health experts to address environmental sources of concern, design and conduct research that provides sound scientific tools to improve soil and plant quality in urban agriculture, and leverage our research through outreach and partnerships.

 We aim to make new areas available for cultivation in urban areas, improve the quality and quantity of the foods being grown, and by extension improve the quality of life for significant numbers of people in underserved communities and beyond.